Safe and Stylized Trajectory Planning for Autonomous Driving via Diffusion Model: EXPERIMENT

 \subsubsection{Evaluation Metrics}

 To assess whether the proposed model achieves a balance between safety/feasibility and alignment with driving style preferences, we adopt the \textbf{Style-Modulated Predictive Driver Model Score (SM-PDMS)} \cite{zhang2024styledrive}.
-SM-PDMS extends the Predictive Driver Model Score (PDMS) from NavSim by introducing a behavior alignment term that measures the consistency between the policy and specified style preferences, thereby overcoming PDMS’s limitation of neglecting style adaptation.
+SM-PDMS extends the Predictive Driver Model Score (PDMS) by introducing a behavior alignment term that measures the consistency between the policy and specified style preferences.
 The metric retains key PDMS components, including \textbf{No Collision (NC)} and \textbf{Drivable Area Compliance (DAC)}.
 We further adopt a set of standard closed-loop indicators, including \textbf{Collisions}, \textbf{Time to Collision (TTC)}, \textbf{Drivable}, \textbf{Comfort}, \textbf{Progress (EP)}, and the aggregated \textbf{Score}, which together quantify safety, rule compliance, ride comfort, and driving efficiency.
-All performance results are reported as normalized scores (0–100), averaged across all scenarios.
+All performance results are reported as normalized scores (0--100), averaged across all scenarios.